JuliaPackageComparisons/JuliaPackageComparisons.github.io/pages/agentbasedmodelling.md

 4. Straightforwardly allows simulations on Open Street Maps
 5. Allows both traditional discrete-time ABM simulations as well as continuous time "event queue based" ABM simulations.

-More about Agents.jl can be found in its documentation: https://JuliaDynamics.github.io/Agents.jl/stable

 Agents.jl is also extended by some domain-specific frameworks such as MicrobeAgents.jl.

 ## Vahana.jl